 I didn’t last night, though.

 And perhaps that book had something to do with it.

 I had poured over the book all evening before, as if it was necessary reading for some term paper.
-But I haven’t done one of those since Cuyahoga High in the good ol’ mid-nineties, when you still danced to Haddaway.
+But I haven’t done one of those since Cuyahoga High School in the good ol’ mid-nineties, when you still danced to Haddaway.